 You’ve got to know if you have enough.
 Then, you may need help with your business financing.
 Luckily, there are many business financing options for small businesses.

-If you don’t understand the numbers, you’ll have a tough time building a sustainable, profitable business.
+You’ll have difficulty building a sustainable, profitable business if you don’t understand the numbers.
 Most of your strategic decisions will be impacted by your cash flow.

 And be extra careful to conserve your funds when starting a business.
 Don’t overspend.

-To keep track of your finances, you’ll need to set up a bookkeeping and accounting system.
+You’ll need to set up a bookkeeping and accounting system to keep track of your finances.
 We talked about this above.
-This is important so that you understand your business’s cash flow and will also be necessary for tax-filing purposes.
+This is important to understand your business’s cash flow and will also be necessary for tax-filing purposes.

 Develop your brand identity